Rules

 More information: State and Jetpack Compose

-State should be remembered in composables
+State should be remembered in composables¶

-Be careful when using mutableStateOf (or any of the other state builders) to make sure that you remember the instance.
-If you don't remember the state instance, a new state instance will be created when the function is recomposed.
+the state instance, a new state instance will be created when the function is recomposed.

-Use mutableStateOf type-specific variants when possible
+Use mutableStateOf type-specific variants when possible¶

-mutableIntStateOf, mutableLongStateOf, mutableDoubleStateOf, mutableFloatStateOf are essentially counterparts to mutableStateOf, but with the added advantage of circumventing autoboxing on JVM platforms.
+, but with the added advantage of circumventing autoboxing on JVM platforms.
 This distinction renders them more memory efficient, making them the preferable choice when dealing with primitive types such as double, float, int, and long.

 Functionally are the same, but they are preferred when dealing with these specific types.

-Do not use inherently mutable types as parameters
+Do not use inherently mutable types as parameters¶

 This practice follows on from the 'Hoist all the things' item above, where we said that state flows down.
 It might be tempting to pass mutable state down to a function to mutate the value.